-All things considered we are certain you will find this collection fairly priced to sell.
-The price is based upon very positive values recovered on the property - upstream and downstream from the property - and on the current price of gold.
-This group offers multiple opportunities for mining with good access overall in a remote section of the ancient river channel on a river that is known for its ongoing gold discoveries.
-The layout of the properties is excellent in terms of access, camping, convenience, and challenge.
-The properties have been virtually untouched by modern gold mining methods.
+All things considered we are certain you will find this property fairly priced to sell.
+The price is based upon very positive values recovered on the property - upstream and downstream from the property, and on the current price of gold.
+This gold claim offers multiple opportunities for mining with great access overall in a remote section of the ancient river channel on a river that is known for its ongoing gold discoveries.
+The layout of the property is excellent in terms of access, camping, convenience, and challenge.
+The property has been virtually untouched by modern gold mining methods.
 We also offer terms -This should speak loudly of the confidence we have in the integrity of the gold properties we sell.
 Paying quantities of gold is guaranteed.

 On A Personal Note;

-With over 30-years mining history in this region, here's some of what Mike, Owner/ Founder of The Claim Post, has to say about these properties;
+With over 40-years mining history in this region, here's some of what Mike, Owner/ Founder of The Claim Post, has to say about these properties;

 Graham Gulch was one of the earlier discoveries on the South Fork dating back around 1900.
 There were various mines throughout it's course, and production was around 2,000 ounces of gold, much from shallow pockets.
 Some fissues were exposed and no doubt there are others that are near surface that have never been exploited.
 One individual discovered a surface pocket containing more than 300 ounces of high grade gold.
 It would be safe to assume that a great deal of gold from this gulch was never reported to anyone.

 The California Division of Mines lists three or four different mines in this area around 1900: The Wanda Group which consisted of several prospects and tunnels, The Last Chance Mine, & The Deerlick Mine. map For whatever reason, these claims were eventually abandoned, but around 1912, a Mr. Yokum filed a couple of claims in this area.
 We think it is the same Yokum that owned the settlement / store just downriver about half a mile, called; Yokumville.